opendatasoft/ods-documentation/source/manage_domain/monitoring/google_analytics.rst

 You can monitor the usage of your domain by configuring a Google Analytics integration.

-Simply go to the *Domain > Configuration > Tracking* page and fill in you Google Analytics ID.
+Simply go to the *Domain > Configuration > Tracking* page and fill in your Google Analytics ID.

 .. ifconfig:: language == 'en'